 Fig. 181 Remove the hubcap.

-1. Take the extraction hook out of the vehicle toolkit ⇒ Vehicle tool kit components and insert it into a hole (alloy wheel) or hook it onto the edge (steel wheel) of the hubcap fig. 181.
+1. Take the extraction hook out of the vehicle toolkit ⇒ Vehicle tool kit components and insert it into a hole on an alloy wheel, or hook it onto the edge of the hubcap on a steel wheel fig. 181.
+Make sure the hook is seated securely before pulling.

 Fitting Hubcaps

-1. Press the hubcap centrally onto the rim and press it against the rim until it you feel it engage.
+1. Press the hubcap centrally onto the rim and press it against the rim until you feel it engage.
+Work around the outer edge with your hands and confirm that the hubcap sits evenly against the wheel without gaps or loose sections.

 WARNING

-Unsuitable wheel covers and assembling wheel covers incorrectly can cause accidents and serious injuries.
+Unsuitable wheel covers and incorrectly installed wheel covers can cause accidents and serious injuries.

 WARNING